kitsunekyo/ISP-SpeedTest-Logger/README.md

 - host machine should have internet access

 ## Usage
-1. Create an `.env` file in `./server`, that holds your application config. (rename the example)
-2. Run `docker-compose up -d` to build and start all docker containers (db, frontend, api).
+Run `docker-compose up -d` to build and start all docker containers (db, frontend, api).
 It will also automatically build frontend and backend on the first startup.

+> docker-compose.yml has defaults for environment variables. should you want to use it without docker, create an `.env` file in `./server`, that holds your application config. (rename the example)

 Frontend is available on `http://localhost:8080/speedtest`